Monday, April 13, 2026

-20-somethings’ salary trend: Women out-earning men in most large urban areas
+Prediction trend: Women out-earning men in most large urban areas (20s demographic)

-According to the latest data, indeed, young women in their 20s are out-earning men in the same age demographic.
+According to the latest data, young women in their 20s are out-earning men in the same age group.

-A 2022 study of Census data found that there were 16 cities, including New York and Washington, D.C., where women under 30 out-earned men under 30.
+A 2022 study of Census data found that 16 cities, including New York and Washington, D.C., had women under 30 out-earning men under 30.

 In some locales, women in this age group were earning up to 120% of men’s salaries.